L1 Visa Dual Intent & Green Card Eligibility

 Need assistance?

 Dual intent status is designed to be advantageous for visa applicants.
 Without having to prove intention to leave, L1 visa holders will not have to compile and submit evidence in support.
 This can make the initial visa application processing more straightforward.
+On the basis of the dual intent rules, moving initially to the US on an L1 visa could be a good option until your green card is secured.

 If you have a question about the L-1 visa application process or eligibility requirements, contact us.